Superconductivity of repulsive spinless fermions with sublattice potentials

-For the honeycomb lattice, we observe $f$-wave superconductivity in FRG for a broad range of doping, which exceeds Van Hove doping 1/4.
-The range is slightly smaller than an RPA result Ref.~\cite{crepel2021unconventional}.
+For the honeycomb lattice, we observe $f$-wave superconductivity in FRG for a broad range of doping, which exceeds Van Hove doping $\frac{1}{4}$.
+The range is slightly smaller than the random-phase approximation result Ref.~\cite{crepel2021unconventional}.
 Similar to the square lattice, there is also a ramp-up refraining FRG prediction at stronger coupling.
 Our DMRG for stronger coupling shows a broad range for pairing with a single-particle gap.
-However, right at the Van Hove doping $\nu=1/4$, most cylinder setups including the largest, point to insulating states~\cite{suppm}.
-The CL indicates the collapse of fermions leaving part of the system with vanishing occupancy on the B sublattice; collapses are usually observed for models with strong attractive interactions~\cite{emtll,PhysRevResearch.3.013114, PhysRevB.104.155116}.
+This is observed for all geometries we studied (e.g., Fig.~\ref{fig:energyperparticle}(e)), including the zigzag and armchair nanotube geometries, denoted by $(n,0)$ and $(n,n)$ [standard notation~\cite{CNT}] respectively where $n$ characterizes the circumference.
+However, right at the Van Hove doping $\nu=\frac{1}{4}$, most cylinder setups including the largest, point to insulating states~\cite{suppm}.
+This feature indicates a possible mechanism of density-fluctuation-induced SC which can accompany a density-wave phase at a commensurate filling~\cite{PhysRevB.98.045142}.
+This independent mechanism for $f$-wave SC provides an explanation why the phase extends to higher doping compared to the previous estimation of bare interaction~\cite{crepel2021unconventional}.
+However, the SC energy scale is not largely enhanced closer to the density of states maxima [Fig.~\ref{fig:energyperparticle}(b)], in contrast to the square lattice.
+This point is further supported by the high doping state still being an $f$-wave superconductor~\cite{PhysRevB.98.045142}, such that no competition between the mechanisms is realized.
+The CL indicates the collapse of fermions leaving part of the system with vanishing occupancy on the $B$ sublattice; collapses are usually observed for models with strong attractive interactions~\cite{emtll,PhysRevResearch.3.013114, PhysRevB.104.155116}.
+The observation is that the fermions on lattice B always concentrate on part of the unit cell [see Fig.~\ref{fig:energyperparticle}(c)] when increasing iMPS unit cell size.